Fernando Fernández (Spanish footballer)

 Fernando Miguel Fernández Escribano, known simply as Fernando (/es/; born 2 June 1979), is a Spanish former professional footballer who played mainly as an attacking midfielder but also as a supporting striker.
+He is currently assistant manager of La Liga club Real Betis.

 Over 12 seasons, he amassed La Liga totals of 276 matches and 55 goals, mostly at Betis (six years) and Málaga (three).
 In the competition, he also appeared for Real Madrid and Valladolid.